-Batteries and cells are an important invention that have made a lot of our everyday tasks and life much easier.
+Batteries and cells are important inventions that have made a lot of our everyday tasks and life much easier.
 They are practically used in most of the portable electronic devices that we use today.
 Besides, we can say that we cannot imagine a world without batteries and cells.

-Having said that, a cell and battery is quite different from each other even though the terms are used interchangeably sometimes.
-A battery usually contains electrical energy which is pre supplied from a factory or a battery can be charged via an outlet.
-Whereas a cell consists of chemical energy source such as natural gas, diesel or propane where it converts these into electrical energy for power.
-So, in terms of how it is made and the functionalities there are few significant differences between cell and battery.
+Having said that, a cell and a battery are quite different from each other, even though the terms are used interchangeably sometimes.
+A battery usually contains electrical energy, which is pre-supplied from a factory, or a battery can be charged via an outlet.
+On the other hand, a cell consists of a chemical energy source such as natural gas, diesel or propane where it converts these into electrical energy for power.
+So, in terms of how it is made and the functionalities, there are a few significant differences between cell and battery.

 Difference Between Cell and Battery